splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/3-advanced-synthetics/_index.md

 With **Splunk Synthetic Monitoring** you can:

 - Detect and resolve issues fast across critical user flows, business transactions and API endpoints
-- Prevent web performance issues from affecting customers with an intelligence web optimization engine
+- Prevent web performance issues from affecting customers
 - And improve performance of all page resources and third-party dependencies